 The cane corso is a muscular, large, mastiff-type dog that's been around in Italy for hundreds of years.
 Originally developed for their guarding capabilities, these dogs were also used for hunting big game and herding.
 They're incredibly loyal and known for being very affectionate and gentle with their families.
 However, their size and strength do mean they need a home where they'll have enough space and get good exercise and training.

 Weight: 80 to 120 pounds

-Physical Characteristics: Cane Corsos are large very muscular, square dogs with large heads; coat is short and coarse; colors are black, gray, fawn, and red; brindle is possible in all colors; may have black or gray mask; may have small patches of whiteContinue to 5 of 10 below.
+Physical Characteristics: Very muscular, square body; large head; short, coarse coat; colors are black, gray, fawn, and red; brindle is possible in all colors; may have black or gray mask or small patches of whiteContinue to 5 of 10 below.

 05 of 10